 Check if your data tells you whether people got their tickets online, at a vendor or at the door.

 Make your attendees feel the love by sending them a short message to say thanks and how much you enjoyed bringing them this experience.
-Take the opportunity to thank any sponsors that were involved and tell everyone about any future events from you they should look out for.
+Not only does this wrap up your dealings with them with a nice personal touch, but it reinforces their affinity for you and your events.
+This is also a great time to take the opportunity to thank any sponsors that were involved and tell everyone about any future events from you they should look out for.
+Let’s be honest, when your event is done, it’s on to the next one 🙂

 See how it’s done, here.

-People love being reminded of their awesome time and seeing and sharing photos of themselves with friends.
+People love being reminded of their awesome time and seeing and sharing photos of themselves with friends (this is pretty much the entire reason that social media exists).
 For anyone who couldn’t go, this’ll give them reason to go next time.
-Some great content to share:
+Nothing like a good case of FOMO to get interest building in your next event.

 - Videos, notes, websites and social media links of speakers, artists and retail/food stands